gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - __Light Type__

   The following types are implemented:
-  - _None_ : no lighting.
+  - __None__ : no lighting.
 This is to be used for scenarios where an external lighting source is wanted (for example, a sun light) ;
-  - _Rect Light_ : the Rect Light is enabled, along with the Source Surface configured to NOT emit any real light but yet appears to be.
+  - __Rect Light__ : the Rect Light is enabled, along with the Source Surface configured to NOT emit any real light but yet appears to be.
 This is for cosmetic purposes only, it is possible to disable its visibility in advanced attributes ;
-  - _Emissive Surface_ : the Source Surface only, set to an Emissive material that emits real light in the scene.
+  - __Emissive Surface__ : the Source Surface only, set to an Emissive material that emits real light in the scene.
 The emissive intensity is modulated proportionally to the emissive surface area, to keep the same intensity regarless of the surface size (like a Rect Light) ;
-  - _Reflected Light_ : the Rect Light oriented towards the Source Surface set to a pure diffuse material, so that it is fully reflecting the received light toward the scene.
+  - __Reflected Light__ : the Rect Light oriented towards the Source Surface set to a pure diffuse material, so that it is fully reflecting the received light toward the scene.
 This is roughly equivalent to an Emissive Surface ;
-  - _Directional Light_ : a "local" directional light, implemented as the Rect Light set to a barn angle of zero, and a barn length set to the height of the box relative to the wall attachment side of the light.
+  - __Directional Light__ : a "local" directional light, implemented as the Rect Light set to a barn angle of zero, and a barn length set to the height of the box relative to the wall attachment side of the light.

-Note that _Directional Light_ type is NOT supported in Static Lighting scenarios, as the barn attributes are not taken into account by Lightmass for some reason.
-As such, this light type is partially disabled (intensity set to 1.0) if the mobility of the lighting system is set to Static or Stationary.
-This is to prevent unecessary overbrighting of the scene, as this kind of light typically require a strong intensity to have visible effects (like the sun).
 - __Light Side__: to which side of the box the light is attached: _Top_, _Bottom_, _Left_, _Right_, _Front_, _Back_.
 - __Light Color__: default is [1.0 1.0 0.9], that is, white with a really slight tint of yellow.
 - __Light Intensity__: Value is in lumens.
 Note that it is computed more acurately than the default Unreal Engine behavior for the _Emissive Surface_ type.